ButternCream/Spotty/README.md

 ### *Todo*
 - Wait for spotify webhooks
 - Exception handling for the database
-- Better permissions for things like !stop
+- Better permissions for things like !stop and !track
+- Limit the channels in which !track can be called
 - !tracking - returns the unique db id of an entry along with the playlist name :heavy_check_mark:
 - !stop :id: - Stop tracking the specified playlist.
 Where id will be the specified unique id from !tracking :heavy_check_mark:
 - !random :id: - Randomly pick a song from the specific playlist